 The software developers built up a modular software platform that now gives UX designers the freedom to adjust and add concept solutions that can be prototyped and tested quickly.
 By hacking existing hardware, like a real car seat with electric controls, we built a system that is totally connected and can show a complete demo of the takeover sequence of an autonomous car.
 Including a moving chair and steering wheel.

-This platform is a great example of how combining product design, User Experience design and software development can add value.
+This platform is a great example of how valuable it is to combine product design, User Experience design and software development.
 Having all these disciplines inhouse, we can manage the complete process through cross-functional teams where designers, engineers and software developers work together towards a common goal.
 Experienced project managers keep an overview of all the work, whilst specialists take care of their part of the project.
 By having all the skill sets in one office, we can communicate and collaborate faster and more efficiently.

 The result of two months of collaboration?
 A working demo of everything that would be involved when switching from manual to autonomous driving, which we showcased at the opening of our new office in Eindhoven last month.
 With this demo, we wanted to give our clients a small preview of what such an autonomous takeover could look like in years to come.
 We are looking forward to experimenting a lot more in the near future!